Home » Course » Main Course

 • Remove some of the fat from pork shoulders (but it is not necessary to remove all the fat), and slice pork into thin slices.
 Bring them into a large ziplock bag.

-• Combine and blend the rest of the ingredients listed under "Grilled Pork" in food processor/blender to create marinate, and add to zip lock bag.
+• Combine and blend the rest of the ingredients listed under "Grilled Pork" in food processor/blender to create marinate, and add to ziplock bag.
 Make sure pork is evenly coated with marinate.
 Marinade pork for at least 1 hour, or up to a few hours.

 Pickled Vegetables

-• Drain vienegar mixture.
+• Drain vinegar mixture.

 Other Vegetables and Garnishes